Hornsby High School

-Asquith Boys High School is a government-funded comprehensive single-sex secondary day school for boys, located on Jersey Street, Asquith, an upper north shore suburb of Sydney, New South Wales, Australia.
+Hornsby High School (formerly Asquith Boys High School) is a government-funded comprehensive coeducational secondary day school, located on Jersey Street, Asquith, an upper north shore suburb of Sydney, New South Wales, Australia.

 Established in 1960, the school enrolled approximately 520 students in 2023, from Year 7 to Year 12, of whom three percent identified as Indigenous Australians and 19 percent were from a language background other than English.
 The school is operated by the NSW Department of Education in accordance with a curriculum developed by the New South Wales Education Standards Authority; the principal is Bryce Grant.

-The school's sister school is the Asquith Girls High School.
-Activities such as music, art, drama, debating, sport and strong participation in the Duke of Edinburgh's Award Scheme are included in the co-curricular program.